Introduction: Brain Tune E-book

 1-1 Programmed Reality

 Human beings live inside programmed realities of inherited beliefs.
 These programs are not neutral — they are designed to reproduce domination across generations.
-What we call “normal life” is often a simulation: an inherited script that tells us what to believe, how to value, how to discriminate, how we relate to other beings, and to accept these directives as absolute truth.
+What we call “normal life” is often a simulation: a fabricated script that dictates what to believe, how to value, how to discriminate, how to relate to other beings — and demands obedience as if it were absolute truth.

 1-2 Cultural Conditioning